 Who gets your Facebook account when you die?
 What happens to your Twitter?
 Your Instagram?
 Your e-mail account?
+Your Bitcoin?
 The Digital Age and the advent of Internet- and cloud-based assets have created a new category of estate planning.

 Your Internet accounts are your property, and property stored online that has any value requires the same level of protection you give to other tangible (e.g., houses, cars, stocks) and intangible (e.g., patents, copyrights, goodwill) assets.

 You Have More Digital Assets Than You Think